Complete-Genomics/cLFR_SNVpolish/README.md

 Linked-read barcodes provide a natural molecule-level evidence pool: the reads sharing one UMI came from one physical molecule.
-There are two ways to turn that pool into a deliverable sequence. `denovo_OLC` assembles each barcode's reads with an evidence-aware OLC graph, which is thorough but pays an assembler's per-UMI process overhead at 1.5-3 million UMI scale.
+There are two ways to turn that pool into a deliverable sequence. `denovo_OLC` assembles each barcode's reads with an evidence-aware OLC graph -- like consensus calling, its vote is confined to one UMI's own reads, so it is not a source of cross-molecule smoothing -- but it is thorough at the cost of an assembler's per-UMI process overhead at 1.5-3 million UMI scale.
 The alternative used here is to skip assembly and call a **per-molecule consensus** directly from the pileup within each UMI's own reads.
-This is cheaper -- no graph construction, no overlap search, no per-UMI process launch -- and it is not merely a faster shortcut: because the majority vote at each position is taken across one molecule's own reads rather than merged across a shared graph spanning multiple molecules, consensus calling preserves genuine SNVs that a cross-molecule assembly step could smooth away.
+This is cheaper -- no graph construction, no overlap search, no per-UMI process launch -- and its output is naturally anchored to reference coordinates, which is what this repository's downstream candidate generation (consensus-vs-reference diffs) depends on.
+That reference dependence is also consensus's known limitation: because the pileup depends on splice-aware alignment succeeding, a read that is soft-clipped near a short exon, spans a dense SNV cluster, or fails to map across a junction never enters the vote, whereas de novo assembly builds directly from raw reads without that requirement.
+Whether this gives `denovo_OLC` higher sensitivity in practice has not been measured here.
-Consensus is therefore treated here as an alternative to `denovo_OLC`, not a degraded substitute for it.
+Consensus is therefore treated as the cheaper alternative to `denovo_OLC`, not a demonstrably higher-fidelity one.

 Consensus quality depends on what the alignment already knows about molecule structure.
 For paired-end (PE) libraries, reads can be mapped with the